-- 1. General experience in photography: a four-point self-reported level of expertise (novice, snapshot-taker, hobbyist/amateur, expert/professional, and "other"), the role of photography in the respondent's profession ("Profession"), previous and present studies ("Studies"), and hobbies ("Hobby"), and the year when the respondent started taking photos. - 2.
-Film camera use: The start and end years of use ("Use tenure for film cam") and the current frequency of use, in photos taken per month ("Use frequency for film cam"). - 3.
-Digital camera use: The same questions as for film cameras ("Use tenure for digital cam" and "Use frequency for digital cam"). - 4.
-Phone camera use: The same questions as for a film camera ("Use tenure for phone cam" and "Use frequency for phone cam"). - 5.
-Individual photography orientations: The 35 Likert-scale statements described above. - 6.
+- Digital camera use: The same questions as for film cameras ("Use tenure for digital cam" and "Use frequency for digital cam"). - Phone camera use: The same questions as for a film camera ("Use tenure for phone cam" and "Use frequency for phone cam"). - Individual photography orientations: The 35 Likert-scale statements described above. - 6.
 Appropriations: The questions shown in Figure 2 about each of the eight predefined creative uses. - 7.
 Demographic information: Education level ("Education"), age ("Age"), gender ("Gender"), income ("Income"), being a pet-owner ("Pets"), and being a parent ("Children").

-Although the self-reported level of expertise was inquired in the questionnaire's first section, we did not include it in the model's IVs because of its subjectivity compared to the other variables.
-We considered it as a compound of other more objectively measurable factors included in the model.
-We evaluate the generalizability of the findings to different levels of self-reported expertise, age, and the level of education in the end of the Results section.
+Although the self-reported level of expertise was requested in the questionnaire's first section, we did not include it in the model's IVs because of its subjectivity compared to the other variables.
+We considered it a compound of other more objectively measurable factors included in the model.
+We evaluate the generalizability of the findings to different levels of self-reported expertise, age, and the level of education at the end of the Results section.